Less is More: DocString Compression in Code Generation: Related Work

 \subsection{Prompt Compression}

 Prompt Compression attempts to shorten the original prompts without losing essential information.
 Prompt Compression methods~\cite{jiang2023longllmlingua} can be grouped into three main categories : Token pruning and token merging, Soft prompt tuning methods and Information-entropy-based approaches.
 Token pruning and token merging need model fine-tuning or intermediate results during inference and have been used with BERT-scale models.
 For instance, Modarressi et al.\cite{modarressi2022adapler} introduced AdapLeR which dynamically eliminates less contributing tokens through layers to achieve shorter lengths.
 Soft prompt tuning requires LLMs' parameter fine-tuning to make them suitable for specific domains but not applicable to black-box LLMs.
 Wingate et al.~\cite{wingate2022prompt} used the framework of soft prompts to manipulate prompt compression.
 Mu et al.~\cite{mu2024learning} proposed GIST, a manner to compresse arbitrary prompts into a smaller set of Transformer activations on top of virtual “gist” tokens.
+Kobayashi et al.~\cite{kobayashi2024you} proposed the YORO paradigm, which aims to internalize database knowledge into model parameters to significantly reduce input length and simplify text-to-SQL input.
 However, these methods are task-aware and usually tailored for specific tasks and compression ratios, which may limit their generalizability in real-world scenarios.

 Information-entropy-based approaches use a small language model to calculate the self-information or perplexity of each token in the original prompt and then remove tokens with lower perplexities.
 For example, Li et al.~\cite{li2023compressing} introduced Selective Context, which employs self-information to filter out less informative content, resulting in the efficiency of the fixed context length.
 Jiang et al.~\cite{jiang2023llmlingua} proposed LLMLingua, a coarse-to-fine prompt compression method to reduce the length of original prompts while preserving essential information.
 Based on LLMLingua, Pan et al.\cite{pan-etal-2024-llmlingua} proposed a data distillation procedure to derive knowledge from an LLM (GPT-4) to compress the prompts without losing crucial information.
 All of these approaches are task-agnostic prompt compression methods and have better generalizability and efficiency compared with task-aware methods.